Quantum theory of molecular orientations: Holonomy of position states

 The $-1$ monodromy can alternatively be derived using the coset-state expression from Eq.~\eqref{eq:water-coset}.
 Beginning with the identity coset state, $\cs=\re=(000)$, and applying the symmetry rotation yields

 Above, we continue to abuse notation and use a rotation's Euler-angle parameterization as a stand-in for the rotation \(\gr\) (or \(\cs\)) itself. \end{example}

-\begin{example}[deuterated hydrogen, $\a_{2}$ para species] The coset states of this $\D{\infty}$-symmetric molecule are labeled by points in the projective plane, $\so 3/\D{\infty}=\rptwo$ (see Example~\ref{ex:deuterium-a2-position}).
+\begin{example}[deuterated hydrogen, $\a_{2}$ para isomer] The coset states of this $\D{\infty}$-symmetric molecule are labeled by points in the projective plane, $\nicefrac{\so 3}{\D \infty}=\rptwo$ (see Example~\ref{ex:deuterium-a2-position}).
 The $\a_{2}$ irrep is one-dimensional, so there is no $\m$ index in the position states $|\cs\ket$ {[}see Eq.~\eqref{eq:deuterium-a1-position}{]}.

 A $\pi$-rotation around any equatorial axis yields a monodromy of $-1$, while the $\C{\infty}$ subgroup of $\z$-axis rotations is mapped to $+1$.
 The monodromy group is $\G_{\mon}=\D{\infty}/\C{\infty}=\C 2$.
-This is the same monodromy group as that for the $\a_{2}^{\star}$ (ortho) species of ordinary \ce{H2} since the rotational state subspace --- $\a_{2}\up\so{3}$ --- is the same for both species.
+This is the same monodromy group as that for the $\a_{2}^{\star}$ (ortho) isomers of ordinary \ce{H2} since the rotational state subspace --- $\a_{2}\up\so{3}$ --- is the same for both isomers.

 We easily extract the monodromy using momentum states.
 The identity position state from Eq.~\eqref{eq:deuterium-a1-position} is

 Applying a \(\pi\)-rotation around the \(\y\) axis and using the fact that \(\rr_{(0\pi0)}|_{0}^{\ell}\ket=\left(-1\right)^{\ell}|_{0}^{\ell}\ket\) yields the \(-1\) phase.
 A \(\pi\)-rotation around any equatorial axis yields the same phase since such a rotation can be expressed as a product of \(\rr_{(0\pi0)}\) and a rotation around the \(\z\) axis.